JaredKeithAveritt/VASP_Utilities/README.md

 # Band structure calculations using VASP and vaspkit

+IMPORTANT: VALUES OF PREC, ACCURACY and ENCUT must be the same for SCF and DOS calculation!
+NOTE: do not need the same KPOINTS file (can actually increase number in DOS calculation step)

 ## Step 1.
 Optimize Structures using VASP

 create a folder named `opt`